ythuangmyco/ythuangmyco.github.io/pages/people/khaled.md

 ### Executing Projects
 <hr>
-1. Molecular Mechanisms and Experimental Evolution of Antifungal Resistance in Scedosporium and Lomentospora: A One Health Investigation.
+1. **Molecular Mechanisms and Experimental Evolution of Antifungal Resistance in Scedosporium and Lomentospora** A One Health Investigation.
 National Science and Technology Council, Taiwan, Postdoctoral researcher, PI: Yin-Tse Huang.
 (Aug.
 2025 – Jul.
 2026).

-2. Integrative investigation of the association between mutations in the squalene epoxidase, biological characteristics, and antifungal resistance in dermatophytes and establish a web-based nanopore sequencing system for rapid identification and prediction of dermatophyte resistance.
+2. **Integrative investigation of the association between mutations in the squalene epoxidase, biological characteristics, and antifungal resistance in dermatophytes** and establish a web-based nanopore sequencing system for rapid identification and prediction of dermatophyte resistance.
 National Science and Technology Council, Taiwan, Postdoctoral researcher, Co-PI: Yin-Tse Huang.
 (Aug.
 2025 – Jul.
 2028).

-3. Preliminary study on the pest control mechanism of entomopathogenic fungi: molecular interaction research on Purpureocillium infection of lychee stink bug.
+3. **Preliminary study on the pest control mechanism of entomopathogenic fungi** molecular interaction research on Purpureocillium infection of lychee stink bug.
 Ministry of Agriculture, Postdoctoral researcher, PI: Yin-Tse Huang.
 (Jan.
 2025 – Dec.
 2025).

 ### Research outputs
 <hr>